Virginia Clinicians for Climate Action educates and mobilizes clinician leaders to bring the health voice to climate policymaking in Virginia.

 Steering Committee Member

 Dr. Nick Snow is a practicing gastroenterologist in Winchester.
-He earned his Chemistry degree from Yale, and his MD from Ohio State.
-He did residency and fellowship at Duke before joining the Internal Medicine faculty there.
-He left Duke in 1995 when he moved with his family to the Shenandoah Valley.
-He has been active in writing letters to the local paper, and speaking to community groups and medical groups on climate change and health for a decade.
-Nick has been a member of VCCA since 2018, and has lobbied on climate issues on multiple occasions.
-He is on the board American Conservation Film Festival based in Shepherdstown, a Climate Reality Leader, and a member of Citizens Climate Lobby.
+He earned his chemistry degree from Yale and his MD from Ohio State.
+He did residency and fellowship at Duke before joining the internal medicine faculty there.
+He left Duke in 1995, when he moved with his family to the Shenandoah Valley.
+He has been active in writing letters to the local paper and speaking to community groups and medical groups on climate change and health for a decade.
+Snow has been a member of VCCA since 2018 and has lobbied on climate issues on multiple occasions.
+He is on the board of the American Conservation Film Festival based in Shepherdstown, is a Climate Reality Leader, and is a member of the Citizens’ Climate Lobby.

 Neelima (Neelu) Tummala, MD